azukiapp/azk/docs/content/en/azkfilejs/extends.md

 ##### Examples:

-In this example the `system-ruby-child` inherits all `system-ruby-base` configurations.
+In this example, `system-ruby-child` inherits all configurations from `system-ruby-base`.

 ```js
 'system-ruby-base': {